Unifying Perspectives: Plausible Counterfactual Explanations on Global, Group-wise, and Local Levels: Method

 where $p_k=\frac{\sum_{n=1}^N p_{k,n}}{\sum_{k=1}^K \sum_{n=1}^N p_{k,n}}$.

 The problem formulation provided by eq. \eqref{eq:our_framework} and \eqref{eq:group_wise_optimisation} represents the unified framework for counterfactual explanations.
 If the number of base shifting vectors in matrix $\mathbf{D}_{GW}$ is equal to the number of examples ($K=N$), $\mathbf{S}=\mathbf{K}=\mathbb{I}$, and $\lambda_k=\lambda_s=0$, the problem statements refer to standard formulation of local explanations.
 In the case where $\mathbf{D}_{GW} = \mathbf{D}$, $\mathbf{S} = \mathbf{K} = \mathbb{I}$, and $\lambda_s = \lambda_k = 0$, the statement pertains to standard global counterfactual explanations.
 When $\mathbf{K} \neq \mathbb{I}$, it is equivalent to the formulation given in Eq. \ref{eq:xkdefinition}, i.e., GCFs with magnitude.
 In other cases ($1<K<N$), the problem is formulated as a group-wise explanation case.
-In this setting, we can disable automatic group detection ($\lambda_k=0$) and instead prioritize manual control over the automatic number of group formations ($\lambda_k>0$).
+In this setting, $\lambda_k > 0$ influences the number of groups: the higher $\lambda_k$, the fewer groups are formed.
 This latter configuration will be our primary focus for GWCFs.